-Staying in one of Universal’s eight hotels (one is due in 2020), is not as expensive as you might think.
-With the launch of the Endless Summer Resort Surfside Inn & Suites in August 2019, and a further value hotel in 2020, there are plenty of hotels to suit all budgets.
-Attraction Tickets Direct offer excellent rates on all hotels, so you can book the hotel and park tickets in one simple transaction.
+Staying in one of Universal’s eight hotels is not as expensive as you might think.
+The newly opened Endless Summer Resorts offer superb value, and there are plenty of hotels to suit all budgets.
+Attraction Tickets .com offer excellent rates on all hotels, so you can book the hotel and park tickets in one simple transaction.

 There are so many benefits of staying in a Universal hotel, but my personal favourite is getting early access to the parks, before anyone else.
-If you are travelling in peak season, this is a Godsend, particularly for the Wizarding World of Harry Potter and Volcano Bay.
-There will be no need to squabble over sun loungers, get to Volcano Bay early and you will have your base for the day!
+If you are travelling in peak season, this is a Godsend.
+As well as avoiding lengthy queues, it is wonderful being able to wander through the parks without crowds around you.

 5. If you stay in one of Universal’s Premier hotels you get FREE Express Passes

-If you can afford to stay in one of Universal’s premier hotels, Lowes Portofino Bay, the Hard Rock Hotel or Lowes Royal Pacific, you will get a FREE Universal Express Unlimited Pass, which lets you skip the regular lines at some the most popular attractions.
-I stayed in Lowes Portofino Bay and it is superb.
+If you can afford to stay in one of Universal’s premier hotels – Lowes Portofino Bay, Hard Rock Hotel or Lowes Royal Pacific, you will get a FREE Universal Express Unlimited Pass, which lets you skip the regular lines at some the most popular attractions in Universal Studios and Islands of Adventure.
+I stayed in Lowes Portofino Bay many years ago – it is superb.

-6. You can use the facilities in ALL Universal Hotels.
+6. Enjoy the facilities in ALL Universal Hotels

 7. Plan your meals – check out my top dining tips for Universal Orlando

-If you are travelling with small kids, that are unable to go on some of the rides, use the child swap system.
+If you are travelling with small kids, make sure to use the child swap system.
 This allows one person to stay behind with a child while the other members go on the ride.
 When they return, the remaining family member can go on the ride without queueing.

 Another good tip is to use the single rider line, it is always the shortest.
 If you are happy to go on a ride alone, choose this line and save a huge amount of queueing time.
 This is great when you are looking to experience a ride for the second time and don’t necessarily need to have your partner beside you to share the experience.